 Bridal showers have much in common with afternoon tea.
 Serving mini sandwiches is one popular way to blur the lines.

 Pretty, petite, and versatile in terms of fillings, tea sandwiches have been a bridal shower staple for years.
 In this recipe, zesty radish sprouts add a little complexity to the traditional cucumber-watercress combination.
 English (hothouse) cucumbers provide a nice seedless crunch in the dainty sandwiches.

 For a modern twist, fill tea sandwiches with fragrant in-season strawberries and basil, plus rich cream cheese and mayonnaise.
 You might intermingle them with cucumber-watercress sandwiches for a pretty and colorful platter.

 The beauty of this slider recipe is how quickly you can make all of the burgers at once.
 Everything gets layered, topping by topping, in a sheet pan, so that all of the sliders are ready at the same time.
 Guests will go wild for these loaded Juicy Lucys.

 Here we offer you three fun ways to do dessert at a bridal shower: a waffle bar, an individual tartlet, or an incredible homemade buttercream frosting that can be used on just about any baked good.

 A waffle bar is a great addition to any wedding shower.
 To save time, you can make a batch of these fluffy Classic Buttermilk Waffles ahead of time and freeze them, then heat them up in the toaster and keep them warm in a low oven.
 Accompany the waffles with a variety of toppings such as sliced bananas, strawberries, cream cheese or ice cream, Nutella, and maple syrup or even chocolate sauce for guests to choose from.

 Looking for more bridal shower food ideas to celebrate the big day?
-These additional party food recipes are simple to make and perfect for any gathering.
+These articles offer more food and drink recipes worth considering for your event.